PLG 105 - Civil Procedure (3 credits)

 PLG 211 - Criminal Law (3 credits)

 This course will focus on an overview of the criminal justice system.
 Topics include: legal principles, practical legal skills, legal terms, and concepts.
-Students will become familiar with the Practice Book and learn how a defendant works his way through the criminal justice system.
+Students will examine the role of the paralegal in the criminal justice system from both the prosecution and defense perspectives.

 PLG 215 - Wills and Probate (3 credits)